 April 4, 2016

 We talk a lot about adolescent scoliosis on this site, but we also offer scoliosis treatment for adults too!
-Adults who seek us out are usually most interested in scoliosis pain relief, improving posture and preventing progression as aging occurs.
+Adults who seek out our care are usually most interested in scoliosis pain relief, improving posture, and preventing progression as aging occurs.

 scoliosis treatment for adults of all ages

-Schroth Best Practice® can also benefit adults with scoliosis.
+The Schroth program at Scoliosis 3DC® can also benefit adults with scoliosis.
 We treat adults of all ages with mild, moderate, and severe scoliosis.

-Many adults, both women, and men, of all ages with mild, moderate and severe scoliosis have participated in our Schroth program and have been pleasantly surprised at the knowledge they’ve gained and the benefits they acquired.
-Some of the adults we’ve treated have never had any previous treatment for their scoliosis, others were braced as teens, some have had spinal fusion surgery, some have just discovered they have scoliosis (degenerative scoliosis) and others have been living with scoliosis for years and desperately want to avoid surgery.
+Many adults, both women, and men, of all ages with mild, moderate, and severe scoliosis have participated in our Schroth program.
+After living with scoliosis for years, adults are pleasantly surprised at the knowledge and benefits they acquire.
+Some of the adults we’ve treated have never had any previous treatment for their scoliosis, others were braced as teens, some have had spinal fusion surgeries, some have just discovered they have scoliosis (degenerative scoliosis or undiagnosed scoliosis), and others have been living with scoliosis for years and desperately want to avoid surgery.
 Many of our adult scoliosis patients have tried a gamut of alternative scoliosis treatments, usually with unsatisfactory results.

-Women, in particular, seem to notice changes in their bodies when hormonal changes occur.
-Young adult women are truly motivated in learning about our non-surgical scoliosis treatment methods to prevent scoliosis curve progression during pregnancy.
-Older women, approaching menopause often inquire to since it seems this is a time that a lot of women with scoliosis tell us they begin to experience noticeable changes in their bodies that they just can’t ignore any longer.
-This happens in women, most commonly, from their late forties to early sixties.
-Many women report that once menopause approaches or occurs that the hormonal changes they experience seem to exacerbate scoliosis.
-Some signs that may indicate scoliosis is progressing for adults is a loss of height– usually caused by spinal degeneration, outward physical changes–such as increases in prominences, pain and/or spinal instability or imbalances.
+Women, in particular, seem to notice changes in their scoliotic bodies when hormonal changes happen.
+Young adult women are truly motivated to learn about our non-surgical scoliosis treatment methods to prevent scoliosis curve progression during pregnancy.
+Older women, approaching menopause, often inquire since it seems this is a time that a lot of women with scoliosis tell us they begin to experience noticeable changes in their bodies that they just can’t ignore any longer, most commonly, from the late forties to early sixties.
+Many women report that once menopause approaches or occurs the hormonal changes they experience seem to exacerbate scoliosis.
+Some signs that may indicate scoliosis is progressing for adults is a loss of height– usually caused by spinal degeneration, outward physical changes–such as increases in prominences, pain, and/or spinal instability/imbalances.

 Scoliosis Treatment for Adults Who Have Had Surgery

 Choosing to wear a brace as an adult is an entirely different experience than having to wear a scoliosis brace as an adolescent.
 Adults are at liberty to use the brace at their discretion.
-Several adults we’ve treated have opted to use the brace in conjunction with Schroth exercises for a two-pronged approach to counteract scoliosis progression.
-All of them report that they are happy that they have chosen to do so.
+Adults with scoliosis choose a brace for pain relief, spinal support, improved posture, and to try to stop progression.
+Many adults we’ve treated have opted to use a scoliosis brace in conjunction with Schroth exercise instruction for a two-pronged approach to managing scoliosis.

 Weiss HR.
 Scoliosis-related pain in adults: Treatment influences.
 European Journal of Physical Medicine and Rehabilitation.
 3:3 91-94.
 1993.